The History of my Mormon Heritage

 He was named Ole Funder Hansen.
 Ole was born on April 15, 1939.

-When Helfred was married to Karl, they lived in Copenhagen.
-When Jytte was two, and Eli was eight, Helfred traveled back to Aalborg to pick up her two older children.
-Since Eli and Jytte had grown up with their grandparents, they called them Mom and Dad, and did not know who Helfred was, as she had lived so far away.
+When Helfred and Karl got married, they lived in Copenhagen.
+When Jytte was two and Eli was eight, Helfred traveled back to Aalborg to pick up her two older children.
+Since Eli and Jytte had grown up with their grandparents, they called them ‘Mom’ and ‘Dad’ and did not know who Helfred was, since she lived so far away.
 Helfred’s parents would not allow her to take Eli and Jytte back.
-It was with great heartache that Helfred returned to Copenhagen without them.
+With great heartache Helfred returned to Copenhagen without them.

 Mette and Ole did not meet their older siblings until later in life.
-Helfred would have loved to visit Eli and Jytte and for all her children to know each other, but they could not afford the train and boat tickets needed to reach her parents’ home.
+Helfred would have loved to visit Eli and Jytte and for all of her children to know each other, but they could not afford the train and boat tickets to travel to her parents’ home.

 Mette and Ole’s Childhood

 Mette and her brother, Ole, were sent to daycare.
-Mette did not understand why, because at the time, her mother was not working.
+Mette did not understand why, since her mother was not working at the time.

-Every day, Mette and Ole had a piece of rye bread with sugar for lunch that their mother had packed for them.
-Mette was tired of the same thing for lunch every day, so one day she refused to eat it.
+Every day, the two children had a piece of rye bread with sugar for lunch that their mother had packed for them.
+Mette was tired of eating the same thing for lunch every day, so one day she refused to eat it.
 Since she would not eat it, one of the daycare workers locked her in a closet.
-They forgot about Mette.
+They forgot about her.
 She spent the rest of the day locked up until her mom came to pick her up.

-In 1954, at the age of 16, Mette began working at The Royal Danish Porcelain Factory.
+In 1954 at the age of 16, Mette began working at The Royal Danish Porcelain Factory.
 She worked there as a student secretary.
-In 1957, at the age of 20, Mette left home.
+In 1957 at the ago 20, Mette left home.

-History of my dad’s side of the family
+The History of my Father’s Johny Side of the Family

 February 14, 1914-August 10, 2007

 My grandmother went by the name Hanne.
 Not much is known about her parents or her childhood.
 Hanne was dating a man when she became pregnant.
-When Hanne told her boyfriend she was expecting, he left her.
-During her pregnancy, she met and married my grandfather, Niels Peter Bolund.
+When she told her boyfriend she was expecting, he left her.
+During this pregnancy she met and married my grandfather, Niels Peter Bolund.

 February 25, 1908- January 31, 1962

-My dad told me he had a very rough childhood because his mother was in so many relationships, being married and divorced several times.
-His mother also had many health problems and had to spend a lot of time in the hospital.
+My dad told me he had a very rough childhood because his mother was in so many relationships.
+She was married and divorced several times.
+She also had health problems and had to spend a lot of time in the hospital.
 Hanne was often unable to care for her children as they grew up.
 As a result, the children were sent away.
 Kitty was sent to a boarding school for girls.
 Johny was sent to an all-boys home.
 These homes were available in Denmark to children whose parents were unable to care for them.

-When my dad talked about this place, he said, “It was not a place anyone should ever have to go to!”
-Children were not treated very well.
+When my dad talked about the boys’ home, he said, “It was not a place anyone should ever have to go to!”
+Children were not treated well.
 They were often beaten.
-While Johny was there, he saw boys who had committed suicide.
-On one occasion, he looked into a room and saw a boy who had cut open his wrist and was sitting there, covered in blood.
-Another time, he saw a boy who had hung himself with his belt, hanging from the ceiling.
+While he was there he saw boys who committed suicide.
+On one occasion, he looked into a room and saw a boy who had cut open his wrist and was sitting there, covered in his own blood.
+Another time he saw a boy who had hung himself from the ceiling using his belt.

-My dad’s sister, Kitty, got pregnant at 19.
+My dad’s sister, Kitty, got pregnant at age 19.
 She had a daughter whom she named Mary-Ann Lis Johansen.
 She was born on July 26, 1951.
-In 1954, Kitty gave Mary-Ann up for adoption shortly after this picture was taken.
-I met her once when I was 5, while she was in prison for possessing illegal drugs.
-Kitty died on February 22, 1988, of a drug overdose.
+In 1954, Kitty gave Mary-Ann up for adoption shortly after the picture above was taken.
+I met Kitty once when I was 5 while she was in prison for possession of illegal drugs.
+She died on February 22, 1988, of a drug overdose.

-Johny decided he would join the Navy and become a Sailor when he was old enough, which he did.
-He was able to escape the boy’s home, once and for all.
+Johny decided he would join the Navy and become a sailor when he was old enough, which he did.
+He had finally escaped the boys’ home, once and for all.

-At the age of 25, Johny had his last name changed to Lund.
+At age 25 Johny changed his last name to Lund.
 His name was then Niels Peter Johny Lund.
 This was the name by which he was known for the rest of his life.

-To learn more about my dad’s brother, Sonny’s childhood, I asked him questions about what happened to him during that time.
-Sonny told me that he had also been sent to an all-boys home, and then he said he didn’t want to talk about it.
+To learn more about my dad’s brother, Sonny, I asked him what happened in his childhood.
+Sonny told me he had also been sent to an all-boys home, then said he didn’t want to talk about it.
 All he added was, “All is forgiven.”
-I take it his childhood must have been difficult as well.
+I’m guessing his childhood was difficult as well.

 How Mette and Johny Met

-Six months later, Mette was pregnant.
-Johny and Mette decided they should get married.
+Six months later Mette was pregnant.
+The two decided to get marry.
 They went to the courthouse in Copenhagen and were married by the judge on May 31, 1958.
 After the judge had performed the ceremony, Johny and Mette went to visit Mette’s parents, Helfred and Karl, to tell them the news.

 Mette and Johny’s life together

 Upon learning of their marriage, Helfred called up Johny’s mom, Hanne, and her husband, Poul (who was Johny’s stepfather), so they could meet the new in-laws.
-It was Saturday, and they were able to come right over.
+It was Saturday, and they could come right over.
 Helfred made lunch for everyone so they could celebrate.
-After the meal, Mette and Johny went to Tovli and spent the rest of the day having fun together.
+After the meal, Mette and Johny went to Tovli and spent the rest of the day together, having fun.

 Johny moved into Mette’s apartment until they could find a bigger place to live.
 To help them start a new life together, Johanne and Poul bought them a chest of drawers.
 From Helfred and Karl, they received sheets and pillowcases.
-The newlyweds were excited about having their first baby and starting a family of their own.
+The newlyweds were excited to welcome their first baby and start a family of their own.

 On December 13, 1958, Mette gave birth to a boy.
 They named him Sander Johny Lund.
 They were happy to have this little newborn.
 Johny couldn’t wait for him to grow up so they could go fishing and hunting.
 This would be Johny’s chance to do the things he never could with his dad.